-Our friend Brian has been quite successful at showing people how to rank videos in Youtube over the years.
+You’ve probably heard of Brian Dean.
+He’s been quite successful at showing people how to rank videos in Youtube over the years.
 These are YouTube SEO tips that allowed Brian Dean to rank his videos for hundreds of terms, including the keyword phrase ‘video SEO’.

 NOTE: these are not the SEO tips that everybody else is giving.
 He tried those.
 They didn’t help much.
 These are tips he came up with himself after diligently testing EVERYTHING he could think of to test; different keyword combinations, different video lengths, changing the introductions and tags and much, much more.